Dauphine-Digital-Economics/Final_Project/Project_Description.md

 The final project of this course is to create your own dApp.
 You may chose to create any app, using any development framework, library, or other code support tool of your choice.
 If you need idea inspirations, please refer to [Lecture 1](https://github.com/Dauphine-Digital-Economics/Lectures/blob/main/week1/Lecture1.pdf).

 You will deliver both an oral presentation as well as submit a written document.
 Please see the Deliverables section for more details of what is expected.
-The groups for the final project is the same as presented in Lecture 1, but here they are again:

-* Group 1 - Laetitia, Jiawei, Cédric
-* Group 2 - Yichen, Margot, Aizhan
-* Group 3 - Valentin, Léa, Yanming

 ### Business and Technical Requirements